*Note: D. Washington-Kensler compiled previously written material from

 The church school has had various locations.
-Many, including Mrs. Mary Tacoma Maupin, have worked in a variety of way to help reach church goals of providing the church with a church school.
-Under the direction of Pastor Kennedy C. Luckett, the church school now currently resides directly across the street from the Magazine Street Seventh Day Adventist Church.
+Many, including Mrs. Mary Tacoma Maupin, have worked in a variety of ways to help reach church goals of providing the church with a church school.
+Under the direction of Pastor Kennedy C. Luckett, the church school now currently resides directly across the street from the Magazine Street Seventh-Day Adventist Church.

 The church has had several pastors throughout its history.
 A few of those who pastored the small flock that later became a church, include